Intesa Sanpaolo

 Intesa Sanpaolo S.p.A. is an Italian international banking group.
 It is Italy's largest bank by total assets and the world's 27th largest.
 It was formed through the merger of Banca Intesa and Sanpaolo IMI in 2007, but has a corporate identity stretching back to its first foundation as Istituto Bancario San Paolo di Torino in 1583.

-In 2020 the bank served approximately 14.6 million customers in Italy and 7.2 million customers in Eastern and Central Europe, the Middle East and North Africa through several brands such as CIB Bank, VÚB Banka and Bank of Alexandria.
+As of 2025, the bank served approximately 14 million customers in Italy and 7.5 million customers in Central and Southeast Europe, the Middle East and Northern Africa through several subsidiaries such as Bank of Alexandria, CIB Bank, PBZ and VÚB Banka.

-By 2010 its assets had grown to US$877.66 billion, ranking 26th in Forbes Global 2000.
+By 2025, its assets had grown to US$1.011 trillion, ranking 40th for that metric in the Fortune Global 500 and 283rd overall.
 The company is a component of the Euro Stoxx 50 stock market index.

+Intesa Sanpaolo has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

+As of January 2025, Intesa Sanpaolo had a market cap of US$73 billion.

 History

 Banca Intesa and Sanpaolo IMI, the two banks that merged in 2007 to create Intesa Sanpaolo, were themselves the product of many mergers.
 Cariplo and Banco Ambrosiano Veneto merged in 1998 to form Banca Intesa.
 The following year Banca Commerciale Italiana joined the group.
-Sanpaolo IMI was born in 1998 following the merger of Istituto Bancario San Paolo di Torino, which specialized in retail banking, and IMI (Istituto Mobiliare Italiano), an investment bank.
+1998, Sanpaolo IMI emerged from the merger of Istituto Bancario San Paolo di Torino, which specialized in retail banking, and IMI (Istituto Mobiliare Italiano), an investment bank.